FanSmale/ddnet/models/CurveFaultModel/readme.md

-This will store the model of the CurveFault dataset.
+This will store the model of the CurveFaultA dataset.